micahjsmith/website/content/blog/dataclasses-mutable-defaults.md

 ### Dataclasses

-Data classes are like named tuples, but better in every way.
-One feature I recently discovered is the ability to use a default factory to avoid this issue.
+[Dataclasses](https://docs.python.org/3/library/dataclasses.html) are like named tuples, but better in every way.
+One feature I recently discovered is the [ability to use a default factory](https://docs.python.org/3/library/dataclasses.html#dataclasses.field) to avoid this issue.

 ```python
 from dataclasses import dataclass, field